pippinbarr/cart263-2021/topics/javascript/constants.md

 }
 ```

-There are hardcoded numbers in here we know we should change to variables for clarity, notably the number of circles, the alpha value of the circles, and the amount the circle size increases per circle.
+There are hardcoded numbers in here we know we should change to variables for clarity, notably the number of circles (`10`), the alpha value of the circles (`50`), and the amount the circle size increases per circle (`50`).

 So we could just make all of them variables...